-The Hideout Lodge & Guest Ranch, located 1 hour east of Cody and 2 hours from Yellowstone National Park, is an upscale 100-year old, 300,000 acre working cattle, riding, horsemanship and fly-fishing guest ranch located in Shell, Wyoming.
+The Hideout Lodge & Guest Ranch, located 1 hour east of Cody and 2 hours from Yellowstone National Park, is an upscale riding, horsemanship and work cattle guest ranch located in Shell, Wyoming.
 This ranch offers the unique combination of a large operational cattle ranch with an upscale hospitality experience and a selection of non-riding activities.
 Limited to around 25 riding guests on a weekly.

-This area is one of the least dense populated in the US and enjoys a seldom seen variety of scenery due the many exposed formations.
-Depending on the season you can ride in elevations ranging from 4200 to up to 11,000+.
-Because of the high level of riding and horsemanship, The Hideout enjoys a growing number of international travelers along with US and Canadian travelers looking for a riding ranch.
+Shell is located in one of the least densely populated ares in the United States and enjoys a seldom seen variety of scenery due the many exposed formations.
+Depending on the season you can ride in elevations ranging from 4,200 to up to 11,000+ feet.
+Because of the high level of riding and horsemanship, The Hideout enjoys a growing number of international travelers along with US and Canadian travelers looking for a riding and horsemanship ranch.

 Lodging, food and personal attention are upscale.
 The owners and management is very actively involved in the well-being of the guests so no corners are cut.
 The Hideout staff speaks four languages.

-30% at booking to secure rate and confirm reservation.
+30% at booking to secure rates and confirm reservation.
 Final balance is due 30 days in advance of the booked stay.

 Visa, MasterCard, American Express; personal checks and wire transfers